pja35/SXP/docs/wiki/Private_Contract_Signatures.md

     is known, so is \(g^{\textrm{Priv}_{P_i}\textrm{Priv}_{T}}\), and so the next time Pi is immediately identified as the creator of the SPCS.
--   Worse even, Pi's signature, once it has been used once,can then be forged, since signing amounts to multiply by
+-   Worse even, Pi's signature, once it has been used once, can then be forged, since signing amounts to multiply by
     \(g^{\textrm{Priv}_{P_i}\textrm{Priv}_{T}}\) in this scheme.